samuelcolvin/rtoml/README.md

 def loads(toml: str) -> Any: ...
 ```

-Parse a TOML string and return a python object.
+Parse a TOML string and return a python object. (provided to match the interface of `json` and similar libraries)

 #### dumps
 ```python